patrickhuie19/grpc-app-auth/README.md

 ## Distributed Tracing

-We are experimenting with instrumenting this application with OpenTelemetry tracing.
-Check out branches other than main to see the ongoing work in this area.
+The gRPC services in this application can be instrumented OpenTelemetry tracing.
+Check out `example-otlp-agent-tempo-grafana`.

 ## Contributions